Dariaeagle/SnowCover/README.md

 ## Usage

-- `snow_daily_images`: Download daily snow cover images from a specified source.
+- `download_snow_data`: Download daily snow cover images from a specified source.
 - `load_country_boundary`: Load the boundary of a specified country for analysis.
 - `crop_rasters`: Crop raster images to a specified boundary.
 - `binary_mask`: Apply a binary mask to cropped raster images.